Jody Wilson-Raybould: Career

-Crown Prosecutor (2000–2003)
+Crown attorney (2000–2003)

 Wilson-Raybould is a lawyer by profession and was called to the bar in 2000 after articling at the Vancouver law firm of Connell Lightbody.
-She was a provincial Crown prosecutor in Vancouver's Main Street criminal courthouse in the Downtown Eastside, Canada's poorest neighbourhood, for three years from 2000 to 2003.
+She was a provincial Crown attorney in Vancouver's Main Street criminal courthouse in the Downtown Eastside, Canada's poorest neighbourhood, from 2000 to 2003.
 Defence lawyer Terry La Liberté described her as a smart, fair, and skilled prosecutor who treated defendants with compassion, saying, "She has actually talked to the people who are affected.
 She has worked with these people and made choices about their future in a really meaningful way."
 Wilson-Raybould called it an eye-opening experience, saying, “I always knew that there was an over-representation of indigenous peoples and vulnerable people in the criminal justice system but it became certainly more pronounced to me being down there for almost four years."
 She also said her experience as a prosecutor reconfirmed her commitment to public service and its importance.